-The Group estimates the IBR using observable inputs when available and is required to make certain entityspecific estimates.
-The Group has used its internal lending rate (ILR) as the IBR.
+The Group estimates the IBR using observable inputs (such as market interest rates in Papua New Guinea) when available and is required to make certain entity-specific estimates (such as the Company's standalone credit rating).

 (v) Employee provisions

 The Group estimates the provision for employment benefits using the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.